How Do I Connect My Portable Power Station to My House?

 Ensuring Proper Grounding and Load Management

 Proper grounding prevents electrical shock and damage.
 Load balancing ensures your generator doesn’t get overwhelmed.
+For smaller, managed loads, a 1500w power station can be sufficient if you only prioritise a few essential appliances.

 Maximising the Performance of Your Portable Power Station at Home